Trump's National Emergency Sets Up Legal Fight Over Spending Authority

 The big, ultimate constitutional question, however, is this: Does the president have the constitutional power to ignore a congressional vote that did not provide him all the money he wanted for a Southern border wall?

 The House of Representatives is likely to argue that the president is doing more than rejiggering more than $6 billion in already budgeted money.
-He is cutting away at the congressional power of the purse, and in some instances contradicting specific mandates.
-The White House will likely counter that it has the power to "reprogram" money under existing laws.
-And that it's no big deal, that it's been done before by other presidents.
+He is cutting away at the congressional power of the purse and, in some instances, contradicting specific mandates.
+The White House will likely counter that it has the power to "reprogram" money under existing laws and that it's no big deal and that it has been done before by other presidents.

 It has in fact been done by lots of other presidents.
 The question is for what, under what circumstances and for how much?